michaelgold/blendchain/README.md

 BlendChain leverages the power of ollama, langchain, FastAPI endpoints.

-Features
+## Features
-Language Server: A FastAPI-based language server offering a wide range of processing capabilities.
+**Language Server:** A FastAPI-based language server offering a wide range of processing capabilities.

-Custom Planning: Tailor-made planning solutions to address specific use cases.
+**Custom Planning:** Tailor-made planning solutions to address specific use cases.

-Extensibility: Designed for easy integration and extension with other services or modules.
+**Extensibility:** Designed for easy integration and extension with other services or modules.

+## Requirements
+Python 3.10.10 (for Blender compatibility)

-Installation
+## Installation

 Clone the repository and install the dependencies:

 ``` bash